opendilab/DI-engine-docs/source/20_spec/config_spec_en.rst

 Main Specification
 ~~~~~~~~~~~~~~~~~~~

--  For the env_manager field in create_config, except for simple environmentscartpole, pendulum, bitflip, The environment uses base, and other environments generally use subprocess:
+-  For the env_manager field in create_config, in addition to the simple environment cartpole, pendulum, bitflip environment uses base, other environments generally use subprocess:

    .. code:: python